seegg/barebone-demo/README.md

 After the store is created the state param for actions is hidden and only the user defined ones are exposed.

+When updating a state, a new state must be returned instead of altering the existing one.

 ```ts
 import {createStore} from './barebone'